jundalisay/spblist/content/en/research/sarkar/chakras.md

 They should be free from excitement.

-That is why it has been mentioned in the rules of bath that one should pour water in front, on Muladhara and Svadhisthana, and next from behind.
+That is why our Carya'carya rules of bath says that one should pour water in front, on Muladhara and Svadhisthana, and next from behind.
 Water should be poured from both sides.

 First make those two cool and then have bath.
-Our Carya'carya clearly states rules in this regard.

 If these two are all right, then other things also are all right.

 Even the common village folk know that before bath, one should give water first in the navel.